 ChillChat mostly has English translations in the lessons.
 Still, they explain how each word is used before making it work in a brief dialogue.
 There’s no better way to relax than with ChillChat!

-The Mandarin learning podcast can help you learn and improve your conversation skills with plenty of fun activities.
+The Mandarin learning podcast offers plenty of fun activities to help you learn and improve your conversation skills.
 You can also download transcripts and study material from their official site.

 4. ChineseClass 101